-This topic reviews important models of economic and human development.
-Some of these models will serve as key analytical frameworks within which we review evolving features of the Chinese economy and evaluate the progresses it made later in the course.
+This topic reviews important models on economic and human development.
+Some of these models will serve as key analytical frameworks for the rest of this course, within which we will critically review and evaluate the evolving features of the Chinese economy and progresses it has made.